ksauka/ksauka.github.io/index.md

 #### Hi there 👋

-I am currently pursuing Msc in the Department of Software, College of IT Convergence in Gachon University, Korea, and working as a researcher in Researcher, AI Security (Adversarial ML/AI , Explainable AI), Gachon University.I have completed my my first master's from the Department of Global Business and Etrepreneurship  (2019-2021) at the same University .
-My undergrad was from the Department of Business Management Science (BTech Honours Degree in Financial Engineering ) Harare Institute of Technology  (2012-2016).
+I am currently pursuing MSc in the Department of Software, College of IT Convergence at Gachon University, Korea, and working as a researcher in Researcher, AI Security (Adversarial ML/AI, Explainable AI), at Gachon University.
+I completed my first MSc from the Department of Global Business and Entrepreneurship (2019-2021) at the same University.
+My undergrad was from the Department of Business Management Science (BTech Honours Degree in Financial Engineering) at Harare Institute of Technology (2012-2016).
 <br><br>
 #### My current research interests include
 - 🔭 Adversarial Machine Learning